Rifat-Ahammed/Batch-Size/README.md

 - **Memory Constraints:** The maximum batch size can be limited by the memory capacity of the hardware used for training.
 This often requires balancing between batch size and model complexity.

+<h2 align="center">Choosing Batch Size</h2>

+The choice of batch size is usually empirical and can depend on various factors, including:

+- The specific machine learning task and dataset.
+- Hardware constraints, especially GPU memory.
+- The desire for faster convergence versus better generalization.

+The batch size $N$, the learning rate by $\alpha$, and the loss function by $L$.
+For a given batch of samples
+$x_{\text{i}}$, $y_{\text{i}_{i}$, the update rule for a parameter in the model could be expressed as: